 Learn how to draw a great looking BB-8 from Star Wars with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful BB-8 from Star Wars.
+By following the simple steps, you too can easily draw a perfect BB-8 from Star Wars.

 "These aren't the droids you're looking for."